Discovering Thailand's Rich Cultural Heritage

 Sukhothai Historical Park

 Another UNESCO World Heritage Site, Sukhothai Historical Park, is the birthplace of Thai art, architecture, and language.
-The park contains the ruins of the ancient Sukhothai, the first capital of the Kingdom of Siam.
+The park contains the ruins of the ancient city of Sukhothai, which was the first capital of the Kingdom of Siam.
 Some of the most notable attractions within the park include Wat Mahathat, Wat Si Chum, and Wat Sa Si.
 Exploring Sukhothai Historical Park is an excellent way to gain insight into the early days of Thai cultural heritage.

 Phimai Historical Park